 In 2016 the Sustainable Stock Exchange invited NZX to become a Partner Exchange of the SSE by making a voluntary public commitment to promote ESG disclosure and performance among issuers.
-The SSE initiative is organised by the UN Conference on Trade and Development (UNCTAD), the UN Global Compact, the UN Environmental Program Finance Initiative (UNEP FI) and the UN PRI to promote transparency on ESG issues by exchanges.
+The SSE initiative is organised by the UN Conference on Trade and Development (UNCTAD), the UN Global Compact, the UN Environmental Program Finance Initiative (UNEP FI) and the UN-PRI to promote transparency on ESG issues by exchanges.

 As a member of the SSE NZX promotes disclosure of relevant ESG matters by issuers.
-In order to achieve New Zealand's environmental and sustainability goals, the New Zealand Government is re-examining its own opportunities and challenges of a transition to a lower net emissions economy.5 The focus on this work indicates that 'green' reporting and finance and disclosure is becoming mainstream.
+In order to achieve New Zealand's environmental and sustainability goals, the New Zealand Government is re-examining its own opportunities and challenges of a transition to a lower netemissions economyhas established a whole of Government framework that drives climate change policy towards low greenhouse gas economy and climate resilience to support New Zealand's commitments under the Paris Agreement.
+In 2021 the Government passed legislation that makes climate-related disclosures mandatory for certain organisations, including some issuers (more information about these requirements in included in section 7 of this Guidance Note).The focus on this work indicates that 'green' reporting and finance and disclosure is becoming mainstream.